Nine dead after ferry sinks in Indonesia

-JAKARTA (AFP) - At least nine bodies have been found after a ferry sank off the coast of an Indonesian island due to bad weather, a search and rescue official said Thursday (July 21).
+JAKARTA • At least nine bodies have been found after a ferry sank off the coast of an Indonesian island due to bad weather, a search and rescue official said yesterday.

 The KM Cahaya Arafah capsized in waters off Indonesia's Ternate island on Monday evening, prompting a search and rescue operation for 13 missing people.